 Raindrops To The End

 In this game, you play as a walking log.
-You are tasked by the Great Tree, that looks a lot like the Deku Tree from Ocarina of Time, to bring the water back to the world.
+You are tasked by the Great Tree, which looks a lot like the Deku Tree from Ocarina of Time, to bring the water back to the world.
 Why do you have to bring the water back to the world?
-Because it’s going through a draught at the moment.
+Because it’s going through a drought at the moment.
 After the Great Tree shows you the Fairy Tears you need to collect in order for you to save the world, you get teleported to the hub world.
-This hub world is the home that the Great Tree for you build and there you find a backpack (it’s called a rugsack in game) and your weapon, the magical leaf.
+This hub world is the home that the Great Tree for you build and there you find a backpack (it’s called a rugsack in-game) and your weapon, the magical leaf.